ruanbekker/cheatsheets/loki/logcli/README.md

 job
 ```

-Vew all the job labels:
+View all the job labels:

 ```
 $ logcli labels job